jhpyle/docassemble/subdocs/abouttwo.md

 > as possible.

 [Python] is a language designed to be readable and easy to learn.
-Authors do not need to have any prior experience with [Python] or computer programming in order to create **docassemble** interviews.
+Interview developers do not need to have any prior experience with [Python] or computer programming in order to create **docassemble** interviews.
+The only [Python] statements developers may need to write are if/then/else statements that are very close to plain English.
+For
-The only [Python] statements authors may need to write are if/then/else statements that are very close to plain English.
-For example:
+example:

 {% highlight python %}
 if user.is_citizen or user.is_legal_permanent_resident: